Altify-Developing/Altify-Developing-Main/heb/resc/tasks/browser/info/status.md

   (use "git restore <file>..." to discard changes in working directory)
 	modified:   heb/resc/tasks/browser/info/status.md

-Untracked files:
-  (use "git add <file>..." to include in what will be committed)
-	heb/resc/tasks/browser/info/xdg.md

 no changes added to commit (use "git add" and/or "git commit -a")